Disaster Risk Management and Climate Change Adaptation - Master's Programme

 The programme contributes to meeting the need for qualified professionals who can:

-- contribute to resilient and sustainable societies through use of concepts, methods and tools within disaster risk management and climate change adaptation such as risk assessment, capacity assessment, preparedness and contingency planning, and urban/rural planning;
+- contribute to resilient and sustainable societies through use of interdisciplinary concepts, methods and tools within disaster risk management and climate change adaptation such as risk assessment, capacity assessment, preparedness and contingency planning, and risk based land use planning;

-- work with capacity development and project management for disaster risk management and climate change adaptation in local, national and international settings;
+- work with capacity development and project management for disaster risk management and climate change adaptation in local, national and international organisations or agencies;

 - utilise and contribute to research in this field.